AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

-### Deleting an external party : `delete_ext`

-Deletes an external party identified using it's displayed index from the address book.

-Format: `delete_ext INDEX`

-* Deletes the external party at the specified `INDEX`.
-* The index refers to the index number shown in the displayed external party list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list_ext` followed by `delete_ext 2` deletes the 2nd external party in the external party list.

 ### Searching for students: `search_stu`

 Searches for all students whose attributes match the specified keywords (case-insensitive) and displays them as a list